HOME › TEACHING › BIOLOGY & AI CURE

 Accipitriformes

-Camille is asking whether hawks and eagles with larger geographic ranges experience different rates of chromosome number evolution than range-restricted species.
-She is mapping haploid chromosome numbers against range size in Accipitriformes.
+Asking whether hawks and eagles with larger geographic ranges experience different rates of chromosome number evolution than range-restricted species.
+Mapping haploid chromosome numbers against range size in Accipitriformes.

 🦎